recursion-ninja/masters-thesis/doc/REVISIONS.md

 Revisions
 =========

+## Committee

+1.  > Rephrase problem to better reflect what was achieved, and not just the current lofty goals.
+    Edit: ``

+2.  > Be more explicit on what you did, your contribution in the big picture, what you would do next in this regard, where you are going with this.
+    Edit: ``

+3.  > Projections on the gap between what was done and what would be needed for the lofty goals.
+Where possible, include estimates of resources that would be needed.
+    Edit: ``

+4.  > There was a concern about why you used AMNH instead of a more public source.
+I see the mention in the acknowledgements, but make sure you also explicitly say that you used their cluster and what the specs are.
+    Edit: ``

 ##  Dietrich

 1.  > The bibliography needs some editing, so please make some effort to fix this.
 There are way too many occurrences to list here, but I'll mention a few examples/types of what is off